What is the difference between HomeBuyer Reports & Building Surveys?

-So now you’ve decided to save some money from your purchase, you now need to choose your surveyor, which is hopefully a qualified, and experienced RICS chartered surveyor and RICS Registered Valuer, like our MD Christian Howe!
+So now you’ve decided to save some money from your purchase, you now need to choose your surveyor, which is hopefully a RICS Regulated Firm of Chartered Surveyors and RICS Registered Valuers, like HCS!

 You then have to decide between what level of survey you want to have undertaken.
 But, don’t worry, I’ve gone through the main differences of the two most common survey we are instructed on at Howe Chartered Surveyors, in order to help you to choose.

 A RICS HomeBuyer Report, is conducted by an RICS qualified surveyor, who carries out a detailed visual inspection of the property you want to buy.
 The report you are supplied with following the inspection uses easy to understand ‘traffic light’ ratings, so you can clearly see the property’s condition, and any areas of concern.